giannispan/score-table/README.md

 # score-table

-Run npm install
-The app can be started with npm run start
+The app can be started with 'npm run start'